Alex Binelas: Professional career

+Milwaukee Brewers

 Binelas was selected by the Milwaukee Brewers in the third round with the 86th overall selection of the 2021 Major League Baseball draft.
 He signed for a $700,000 signing bonus.
 He made his professional debut with the Rookie-level Arizona Complex League Brewers before being promoted to the Carolina Mudcats of the Low-A East.
-Over 36 games between the two clubs, he slashed .309/.390/.583 with nine home runs, 29 RBIs, and 11 doubles.
+Over 36 games between the two clubs, he slashed .309/.390/.583 with nine home runs, 29 RBI, and 11 doubles.

+Boston Red Sox

 On December 1, 2021, Binelas, David Hamilton, and Jackie Bradley Jr. were traded to the Boston Red Sox in exchange for Hunter Renfroe.
 Binelas was assigned to the Greenville Drive of the High-A South Atlantic League to begin the 2022 season.
 In late June, he was promoted to the Portland Sea Dogs of the Double-A Eastern League.
-Over 113 games between the two teams, he batted .206 with 25 home runs, 78 RBIs, and twenty doubles.
+Over 113 games between the two teams, he batted .206 with 25 home runs, 78 RBI, and twenty doubles.

+Binelas returned to Portland for the 2023 season, batting .223 with 16 home runs and 52 RBI over 82 games.
+Binelas spent a majority of the 2024 season with Portland and played three games with the Worcester Red Sox at the end of the season.
+Over 91 games between the two teams, he batted .252 with nine home runs and sixty RBI.

+Binelas began the 2025 campaign with Triple-A Worcester, playing in 13 games and batting .257/.366/.457 with two home runs, six RBI, and one stolen base.
+On May 23, 2025, Binelas was released by the Red Sox organization.

+Philadelphia Phillies

+On May 26, 2025, Binelas signed a minor league contract with the Philadelphia Phillies.